endurantgames/cosmiclegends/src/classes/knight.md

 At the start of Volume 2, choose an ability from this list or the Volume 1 list.

 ::::::::::: ability-list ::::::::::::
-Trick Arrows
+I Work Alone

+:   Some people are just reluctant team members.
+    When you roll to create the Teamwork Pool, you can choose to add the roll's Effectiveness to your maximum and current Might instead of the Teamwork Pool.

+Master of Skills

-:   At the start of each Storyline, pick a number of Power Words
+:   Your education covered a wide range of topics.
+Gain a number of
-    from the Dynamo or Paragon Personal Power Words lists equal to the Volume.
-    You can use each Power Word as a Core Power Word once during the current Storyline without paying any Might.

-TBD

-:   to be determined
+    skills equal to the Volume.
+Add an additional skill at the start of each later Volume.

 :::::::::::::::::::::::::::::::::::::

 ### Volume 3 Abilities

-At the start of Volume 3, choose an ability from this list, the Volume 1 list, or the Volume 2 list.
+At the start of Volume 3, choose an ability from this list or any previous list.

 ::::::::::: ability-list ::::::::::::
-TBD

-:   to be determined

-TBD
+Tactical Mastery

+:   Your mastery of combat techniques is unparalleled.
+    Gain a number of fighting styles equal to the Volume.
+    Add an additional fighting style at the start of each later Volume.

+Implacable Foe

-:   to be determined
+:   Your determination may be your greatest asset.
+    Instead of losing Health, you can lose an equal amount of Might.

 :::::::::::::::::::::::::::::::::::::

 ### Volume 4 Abilities

-At the start of Volume 4, choose an ability from this list, the Volume 1 list, the Volume 2 list, or the Volume 3 list.
+At the start of Volume 4, choose an ability from this list or any previous list.

 ::::::::::: ability-list ::::::::::::
 TBD